 How Is Colorectal Cancer Diagnosed?

-Blood tests will also be ordered to find out how well the liver and kidneys are functioning, to determine if you are anemic, and to measure the blood level of a substance called carcinoembryonic antigen (CEA), often found in higher-than-normal concentration in the presence of colorectal cancer, especially if it has spread.
+Your doctor will also do blood tests to find out how well your liver and kidneys are working, to look for anemia, and to measure the level of carcinoembryonic antigen (CEA) in your blood.
+It’s often higher in people who have colorectal cancer, especially if it has spread.

 What Are the Treatments for Colorectal Cancer?

 Colorectal cancer treatment involves not only therapies to cure or control the disease but methods to manage your emotional and physical needs.
 Quality of life is a central issue for doctors, as it should be for your loved ones.

 Many complementary cancer therapies can be helpful when you use them along with standard medical treatment.
 But complementary therapies should never replace traditional care.